CalvinHartwell/canonical-kubernetes-demos/cdk-ceph/README.md

  juju scp kubernetes-master/0:/home/ubuntu/config ~/.kube/config
 ```

 The next step is to add some storage devices to the osd nodes which they can consume.
+You can do this using juju actions or manually using the command line tools.

+## Using juju actions to mount the storage

 You can use the command juju storage-pools to get a list of storage pools:

 ```
 # output for AWS